kuriringohankamehameha/manga-dl/README.md

 ### Note
 * The original PDFs are NOT deleted, and you may need to write a separate program which cleans up the output.
+* For Windows users, there is a time limit of upto 5 minutes to download a chapter.
+Change the `timeout` argument appropriately in `manga_dl.py` in the `main` module.

 ### TODO
 * Add cleanup programs